Understanding What God Truly Wants From His People

 but not transformed, and excited but not rooted.

-Call Back to Christ
+A Call Back to Christ

 True Christianity is not sustained